roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's Sluts: Giana's 3 Tests ****** byNonStopFunGuy© So that Giana could see better, I laid on my back with my feet pointed right to Giana.
+So that Giana could see better, I laid on my back with my feet pointed right to Giana.
 Then I had Janae sit on me reverse-cowgirl style, so as Janae leaned back and spread those creamy thighs, Giana saw my penis drilling into Janae's twat.
 I reached upwards and around Janae's torso, my hands pawing and groping the married woman's titties; while Janae had a hand in her crotch, forcefully rubbing her clitoris, drawing out more orgasms as she felt my dick plunging into her wet pussy.

  Over on the chair, Giana's small ass was sitting in a pool of her juices, which were streaming down her asscheeks and thighs.
 Poor girl wanted to get fucked so badly, but all she could do was see it, smell it, hear it, almost taste it - - but not get any of it, not a bit.